Home » Michigan Travel Regions » 15 Michigan Beachtowns to Visit in 2025

-We ALL agree that Michigan beaches are amazing…but have you heard about our Michigan beach towns?
+We ALL agree that Michigan beaches are amazing…but have you heard about Michigan beachtowns?

-We’re talking about those spots just beyond the sparkling water and sandy beaches where you’ll find food, fun and memories…and if you’re lucky perhaps a glass of wine or craft beer and something fun to take home with you.
+We’re talking about those spots just beyond the sparkling water and sandy beaches where you’ll find food, fun, shopping and more.
+Luckily, thanks to our endless Great Lakes coastline, there are tons of Michigan beachtowns to visit all year long.

 downtown st. jospeh michigam a perfect michigan beach town